nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

 ## Privacy and Data

-- Your meal data is stored in the user's own Google Sheet
+- Your meal data is stored in the user's own Google Sheet (Sheet1)
+- Your saved meal plans are stored in the user's own Google Sheet (MealPlans sheet)
 - The app only accesses sheets that the user explicitly grants permission for
 - No data is stored on external servers (besides the user's Google Sheets)
 - Users can revoke access at any time through Google account settings
 - Authentication tokens are temporary and automatically refreshed

+## Features

+### Meal Database Management
+- Add, edit, and manage your meal database
+- Store ingredients for each meal
+- Full CRUD operations with Google Sheets sync

+### Meal Planning
+- Generate random meal plans with customizable meal counts
+- Replace individual meals in your plan
+- Generate grocery lists from selected meals

+### Meal Plan Persistence
+- Save your generated meal plans with custom names
+- Load previously saved meal plans
+- Automatic date tracking for saved plans
+- Separate sheet organization for easy management

 ## Support